queer/amynia-bot/README.md

 # osu!mania bot

-An attempt at making an osu!mania bot that plays the game through OpenCV
+An attempt at making an osu!mania bot that plays the game through OpenCV.
+Currently, the bot can automatically distinguish between 4K and 7K, and can hit normal notes.
+Sliders are currently NOT supported, so slider-heavy maps WILL break it.

 To use: